 We hope you won't have any, but, just in case, here are a few strategies.
-General problems concerning instructors that cannot be resolved privately should be directed to the Undergraduate Program Office (2084 East Hall), (734) 763-4223.
+General problems concerning instructors that cannot be resolved privately should be directed to the Student Services Office (math-undergrad-office@umich.edu), (734) 763-4223.
 In particular, any case of unprofessional attitudes or actions by an instructor or grader should be reported immediately.
-In many cases the Undergraduate Office can serve as an intermediary to help resolve the problem quickly.
-Problems that cannot be resolved in the Department might be directed to the Office of Student Academic Affairs (1255 Angell Hall), (734) 764-7297, the Affirmative Action Office (734) 763-0235, or the Ombudsman (6015 Fleming Administration), (734) 763-3545.
+In many cases the Student Services Office can serve as an intermediary to help resolve the problem quickly.
+Problems that cannot be resolved in the Department might be directed to the Office of Student Academic Affairs (1255 Angell Hall), (734)764-7297, the Office of Institutional Equity (734) 763-0235, or the Ombudsman (6015 Fleming Administration), (734) 763-3545.